efueger/recomole/README.md

 * **authorFlood**: The maximum number of recommendations from a single author in the result
 * **subject**: List of subjects.
 Only materials with one of these subjects are returned
-* **matType**: List of material types.
+* **type**: List of material types.
 Only materials with one of these subjects are returned
 * **language**: List of languages.
 Only materials with one of these subjects are returned

 ### Boosters